Use wired Ethernet for real-time control

 WirelessHART for process monitoring

-Detect rogue APs regularly
+Detect rogue APs on a regular schedule

 Wireless extends the physical network, but modern infrastructure increasingly lives in the cloud.
 The next chapter covers cloud networking: VPCs, security groups, and how traditional networking concepts translate to virtualized, on-demand infrastructure.